fbpx

 The Chapel Camp Ondessonk 2023

-The Chapel takes on a stunning look at night with the lights on.
-It serves as a reminder to us of God’s presence at Camp Ondessonk.
+The Chapel takes on a stunning look at night when it is lit up.
+It serves as a reminder of God’s presence at Camp Ondessonk.
 It is a welcoming light for all to follow in the footsteps of Jesus Christ.
 The inside is inviting and open to any who want to find a place of quiet reflection.

 The Chapel- Photo by Dr. Chris Wangard